-iOS 12 problems will never really go away, at least until iOS 13 comes around.
-Even though Apple keeps tight control on its platform, making both the operating system and the hardware that it runs on, there will always be issues here and there.
+iOS 12 and, more specifically today, iOS 12.3.1 problems may not ever get wiped out, at least until iOS 13 comes around.
+Even though Apple tightly controls its platform - both the operating system and the hardware that it runs on - but there will always be issues that crop up.

-It only becomes more likely as you consider iOS 12 supports a wide range of iPhones, iPads, and iPods new and old.
+It only becomes more likely as you consider iOS 12 supports a wide range of iPhones, iPads, and iPods ranging from the latest iPhone XS to the old iPhone 5S.
 Within those groups there are even variations.
-And, while each update to iOS attempts to add features and remove problems, oftentimes issues will persist or new ones will be introduced.
+While each new iOS version attempts to eliminate issues when adding new features, oftentimes problems will persist or new ones will even be introduced.

-One major glitch with Group Facetime that was found in iOS 12 allowed callers to automatically make the recipient device answer, giving the caller the potential to eavesdrop.
-And, while the latest update, iOS 12.1.4, was released with security improvements to address that specific issue, other iOS 12 problems aren’t addressed.
+One major glitch with Group Facetime that was found in iOS 12 permitted callers to automatically make the recipient device answer, allowing callers to eavesdrop pretty easily.
+And, while the iOS 12.1.4 update was released with security improvements to address that specific issue, other iOS 12 problems aren’t addressed.

-While there’s still good reason for anyone using older versions of iOS to continue upgrading to the latest version, just keep in mind that you may want to create a backup point if your Apple device is running well pre-update.
-You never know when an iOS update will introduce a new problem for your device, and it’s easier to rollback to a version that was stable for you than it is to stick with a problematic iOS release until an update comes out.
+While there’s still good reason for anyone using older versions of iOS to keep upgrading to the latest version, but remember that it might be wise to create a backup point if your Apple device is running well pre-update.
+You never know when an iOS update will introduce a new problem for your device, and it’s easier to rollback to a version that was stable for you than it is to stick with a problematic iOS release until another update comes out.